NNPDF/nnpdf/doc/sphinx/source/tutorials/run-qed-fit.rst

 redundant computations, the code looks for precomputed photon resources either locally or on the NNPDF server.
 If a desired photon PDF set does not exist in either of the two locations, it will be computed on the fly and stored locally.
+If the user is satisfied with the new local photon PDF set, they can upload it to the NNPDF server following the instructions in :ref:`this section <generating-photon-sets>`.
 The following sections describe how to use existing photon PDF sets or generate new ones.